 For your personal finances, it makes sense to use financial software that offers tax-deductible categories.
 Personal Capital can help you generate information about tax deductions and keep track of what you need to know.
 Popular software Mint can also help you categorize your spending so you can quickly find what you're looking for.

-I use Personal Capital?for my finances, and I love it.
+I use Personal Capital for my finances, and I love it.
 It's possible to check a box that lets you know what's tax-deductible.
 Plus, I can quickly generate reports that help me as I prepare my P&L statement and review things that belong on my Schedule A.

 It's especially important for home business owners to pay attention to their accounting and payroll.
 You can make life easier at tax time by using accounting software regularly.

 You want accounting software, like Xero, Wave, or QuickBooks, that can manage your payroll and keep track of tax categories.
 When tax time rolls around, having reports and information at your fingertips is extremely helpful.
 You can also use a tool like Gusto to help you keep things organized and on-time.

 Having this type of software helps you keep everything organized so you aren't scrambling when tax time rolls around.
 All you have to do is run a few reports.